Classic onion broth topped with a gratinéed plushy pillow (literally) of whipped crème fraîche/egg yolk/fresh goat cheese

 - White, yellow, red onions?
 Choose what you like, and why not a mix of those.
 Personally I like to associate the sweetness of the red onion with the acidity of a dry white wine.
 But for the recipe featured here, I just used a white onion.

 - Wine or no wine?
 Again, do what you like.
 But here again, it could be interesting to use wine if you don't use a broth or a stock.
-The only thing, in my opinion, is to use a dry white wine and to let it boil a while to keep the flavors and the acidity, but to eliminate the alcohol.
+The only thing, in my opinion, is to use a dry white wine (please, no Sherry!) and to let it boil a while to keep the flavors and the acidity, and to eliminate the alcohol.

 - Other ingredients?
 Why not.
 Although I am not at all in the "everything's better with bacon" craziness, I like to add bacon dices and to sauté them with the onions.
 And if you ever have foie gras trimmings -as a matter of fact, I am a believer in "everything's better with foie gras"-, they are great also in the soup